abberdeen/circuitid-csharp/docs/CallQueuesApi.md

 ## CreateCallQueue

-> GetCallQueue200Response CreateCallQueue (Callqueues callqueues)
+> GetCallQueue200Response CreateCallQueue (CallqueuesCreateOrPatch callqueuesCreateOrPatch)

 Create a new object